- Why employee recognition should be a year-round priority

 Employee Recognition Day activities will be more meaningful and sincere when they’re part of a framework of frequent recognition.
 Layering in additional activities and rewards for special occasions can strengthen the bonds between employees, their managers, and the organization.

-Here are some ways to celebrate Employee Appreciation Day as part of a year-round employee recognition program.
+Here are some employee recognition ideas to help you celebrate Employee Appreciation Day as part of a year-round recognition program.

 Connect employees with company leaders